MACD, short for moving average convergence divergence, is a trading indicator used for technical analysis. Gerald Appel created it in the late 1970s.

 The moving average convergence divergence indicator should only be used for trending markets.

-Ranging markets show that a stale mate between bull and bear is present at that time.
-Therefore, using the MACD during this type of market will only result to false signals.
+Ranging markets show that a stalemate between bull and bear is present at that time.
+Therefore, using the MACD during this type of market will only result in false signals.